 between something that's worth eating and something that's not.
 Beasts eat

 PRD's and we all know what comes out the other end.
+This feed-the-beast mentality stems from the observation that the largest

 cost in a product development organization is the engineers, so it's